Logo TwinzTech

 Security Layers

-Client-server applications use the TLS protocol to communicate beyond a communication network in the way of design to prevents eavesdropping and tampering.
+Client-server applications use the TLS protocol to communicate beyond a communication network in a way of design to prevent eavesdropping and tampering.

 HTTPS encrypts and decrypts user page requests as well as the pages that are returned by the Web server.